Leanplum raises another $27M, shakes up its executive ranks – TechCrunch

 Customer engagement platform Leanplum today announced that it has raised a $27 million extension to its 2017 $47 million Series D round.
 This additional funding was led by previous investors Norwest Venture Partners and Shasta Ventures.
 Kleiner Perkins, Canaan and Launchub also participated in this round, which the company says it will use to bolster its product development and go-to-market efforts.
 With this, Leanplum has now raised a total of $125 million.

 Maybe just as importantly, Leanplum also announced a major shakeup of its executive ranks.
-The company appointed George Garrick as President and CEO, and Sheri Huston as chief financial officer.
-Co-founder and former CEO Momchil Kyukchiev will step into the chief product officer role.
+The company appointed George Garrick as president and CEO, and Sheri Huston as chief financial officer.
+Co-founder and former CEO Momchil Kyurkchiev will step into the chief product officer role.

 Garrick brings a wealth of experience with him, having been the CEO of companies like Flycast, Placeware, Wine.com and Tapjoy .
 Huston, too, comes into the role with a lot of industry experience as the former CFO at Comscore and LiquiBox.
-The company is also adding Dynamic Signal founder Russ Fradin to its Board of Directors.
+The company is also adding Dynamic Signal founder Russ Fradin to its board of directors.

-The company describes the changes in its executive ranks as a ‘transition.’
+The company describes the changes in its executive ranks as a “transition.”

 “Many if not most startups at some point in their growth realize that a management transition makes sense as the requirements for the CEO evolve from starting and proving a company, to running and scaling it,” Garrick told us in a statement.
 “Leanplum’s board and founders agreed that such a transition would be appropriate as Leanplum accelerates its growth phase.”